Benchmark solutions for radiative transfer with a moving mesh and exact uncollided source treatments: Introduction

 \section{Introduction}

-The Stefan-Boltzmann law \cite{stefan1879uber}, which describes the relationship between radiation emitted from a material and its temperature as proportional to temperature to the fourth power, is to blame for the obdurate nonlinearity in high-energy density radiative heat transfer models.
-For this reason, the extant analytic benchmarks with space and time dependence in this field are predicated on assumptions of linearity or equilibrium.
-There are solutions that assume the radiation energy and internal energy of the material instantly equilibrate, inducing a Marshak Wave \cite{marshak, petschek1960penetration,bennett2021self}, and solutions for non-equilibrium problems that linearize the system in $T^4$ by invoking a form for the the material heat capacity that is proportional to temperature cubed, an innovation of Pomraning \cite{pomraning1979non}.
+The Stefan-Boltzmann law \cite{stefan1879uber}, which describes the relationship between radiation emitted from a material and its temperature as proportional to temperature to the fourth power, is \wgb{partly responsible} for the obdurate nonlinearity in high-energy density radiative heat transfer models. \wgb{Also, the opacity of material of interest can have a nonlinear dependence on temperature.} For \wgb{these} reason\wgb{s}, the extant analytic benchmarks with space and time dependence in this field are predicated on assumptions of linearity or equilibrium.
+There are solutions that assume the radiation energy and internal energy of the material instantly equilibrate, inducing a Marshak Wave \cite{marshak, petschek1960penetration,bennett2021self}, and solutions for non-equilibrium problems that linearize the system in $T^4$ by invoking a form for the material heat capacity that is proportional to temperature cubed, an innovation of Pomraning \cite{pomraning1979non}\wgb{, and specify a constant opacity}.
 This technique of defining a heat capacity to linearize the system has been used to produce an abundance of solutions, including transport treatments for the $P_1$ equations \cite{mcclarren2008analytic}, full transport solutions with one speed \cite{ganapol1983non, SU19971035}, and non-grey problems \cite{SU1999279}.
 In the diffusion limit, benchmarks solutions have been provided for one temperature \cite{bingjing1996benchmark}, three temperature \cite{mcclarren2011solutions}, and a non-grey treatment \cite{McClarren2022semi}.